 I took a bushcraft course for 5 days in the lake district.
 It reopened my eyes.
 I had always hiked and climbed since I could remember but being immersed in nature and making everything that i needed was so wholly gratifying.
 I almost decided overnight that I needed more of this.
 I needed more wild, more nature and less people, more reward and less chasing the money.

 In many ways I found more than I had hoped and bargained for.
 I did indeed explore and see those beautiful panoramas and take those Instagram sunset shots.
 But that was not all.
-What I found that I wasn’t expecting was a change in priorities of what was important.
+What I found, that I wasn’t expecting, was a change in priorities of what was important.
+A fundemental shift and for some they were too stuck in their past.

 Becoming the master of your own condition was a huge wake up.
 In a world where we often like to blame and point the finger or play the victim of our circumstance.
 In the woods I felt like a king.
 I wasn’t limited by how much money I had or earnt.
 I didn’t need a credit check for everything.
 I went out and put my sweat into it and made it.
 Or learnt it.
 In society those without remain without and the idea of the American Dream does not play out as it is supposed to.
 Marginalized people or those that are disadvantaged do not have the opportunities of the wealthy and it doesn’t come down to hard work either.
 The society is rigged for the rich to get richer.